Dean Thomas (rugby league)

 Dean Thomas is an English Rugby league football coach and former player.
-He is the coach of the Leicester Storm in the Conference League South.
+He was the coach of the Leicester Storm in the Conference League South.

 Player

 Thomas played for Ryedale-York and Barrow Raiders.
 His primary position was winger.
 While at Ryedale-York he coached the York u16's in the English schools Rugby League after gaining his level 2 coaching badge.